Friday, October 19, 2012

 Thursday, October 18, 2012

 Today is my Mom's birthday.
 Can you believe she would have been 93 Wow!
 Yes, I was an afterthought.
-In honour of my German Mom's day I thought I would post this recipe for Schweineschnitzel that I had posted in my other food blog.
+In honour of my German Mom's day I thought I would post this recipe for Schweineschnitzel.
 We made it a couple of days ago for Octoberfest.
 No beer, sorry.
 Too many minors.

 Most of you are familiar with weinerschnitzel (breaded veal cutlet) but I'm not a fan of veal so I decided on this pork variation.